 For a hat, it is important to choose something that works under a helmet.
 This means no big fluff balls or other features.
 The hat needs to be tight fitting and I prefer it covers my ears.

 A neck gaiter or warmer make a good barrier to keep rain and snow from going down the neck of your jacket.
 They also give some padding from your helmet strap.
 They just make things generally more comfortable.

 When it’s cold out a balaclava can be nice to have also.
 Some people prefer them over a hat neck warmer combination.
 This is one area where personal preference really comes into play and you need to experiment to see what works for you on which days.

-See our complete guide to neck warmers and neck gaiters here.
+See our guide to the best neck warmers and neck gaiters to learn more.

 Helmet and Goggles